bvl2016/Sample-SQL-For-Beginners/README.md

 Note that the time, timestamp, and bytea data types are specific to PostgreSQL.

 ## Creating indexes
+Index improves the speed of querying through the table's data.

 ``` sql
 CREATE INDEX idx__name